Last updated February 17th, 2022.

 It’s very important to understand which markets you should avoid.
 Of course, you’re now here to read about the fastest growing countries in Asia – not the weakest ones.

-With that said, here are the five strongest economies on this dynamic continent.
+With that said, below are the five strongest economies in Asia.
+Many of them are located on the southeastern part of the continent.

-Myanmar’s gotten tons of media attention media over the past decade.
-Recently, they’re in the news for other, less positive reasons.
+Recently, they’re in the news for other, less positive reasons as the nation suffered a coup in 2021.
 But you’ve almost surely heard of the nation’s economic and political reform since the late 2000s as well.

 Once arguably Southeast Asia’s richest country, a military junta ruled Myanmar since the early 1960s.
 It led to an economic disaster which continued throughout the following decades.
 Free elections finally came in 2011, giving people hope for the future.